JMDKC/jmdkc.github.io/_posts/2018-03-11-pistoletto-simon-lee.md

 ---
 layout: post
-title: Michelangelo Pistoletto: Scaffali | Simon Lee Gallery
+title: Michelangelo Pistoletto - Scaffali | Simon Lee Gallery
 ---

 It's OK to be a one-trick pony, if the trick's good enough.
 Michelangelo Pistoletto is associated with the *arte povera* movement of Italy in the 1960s.
 He is famous for his 'mirror paintings': large wall-mounted mirrors with painted or printed images on them.
 The first mirror painting dates from the early 60s.
 And Pistoletto is still at it, judging by [this show, currently at Simon Lee Gallery](https://www.simonleegallery.com/exhibitions/127/).